-- Fresh: Grill or broil the corn on the cob until slightly charred all over.
-Cool, then slice the kernels off and discard the cobs.
+- Fresh: Grill or boil the corn on the cob, then slice the kernels off and discard the cobs.

 - Frozen: Thaw on the counter until room temperature.
 You can pan-fry the kernels in some oil to add a little char if you’d like.

-Storage and reheating – This easy corn pudding will last for 3-4 days in the refrigerator or up to 2 months in the freezer.
-Reheat in the microwave or in the oven at 325 degrees F until warmed through.
+The pudding casserole will keep for 3-4 days in the refrigerator, or up to 2 months in the freezer.
+Reheat in the microwave or in the oven at 325°F. until warmed through.